open-edge-insights/eii-core/README.md

 ## Task 2: Install prerequisites

-The `pre_requisites.sh` script automates the installation and configuration of all the prerequisites required for provisioning, building, and running the EII stack.
+The `pre_requisites.sh` script automates the installation and configuration of all the prerequisites required for building and running the EII stack.
 The prerequisites are as follows:

 - docker daemon
 - docker client